cloudmesh-community/book/chapters/prg/go/go-cmd.md

 When we want to design commandline arguments for go programs we have many options.
 However, as our approach is to create documentation first, docopts provides also a good apprach for Go.
-The gode for it is located at
+The code for it is located at

 * <https://github.com/docopt/docopt.go>